Liposuction with Dr Turner in Sydney

 What to Expect from a Liposuction Procedure

 There are a variety of liposuction techniques available that are referred to by their brand name and often cause confusion to patients who contemplate having liposuction.
 The primary difference is the type of energy source used to suction the fat.
-Dr Scott Turner will discuss the benefits of each and select the technique that is best suited to achieve your fat reduction and body shaping aesthetic goals.

 Recovery After Your Liposuction Procedure